Devils Don't Surrender - Fast Play Rules for the Battle of Camerone

 Battle 1:

 The Armies: I used 1/72 plastic figures for the FFL.
 The Esci are much better than the Airfix, and you only need one box.
 There aren't any suitable Mexican figures available at this time.
 You could substitute Imex or Airfix Confederate infantry.
 With their round hats they could pass for militia.
-I used paper soldiers for the mexicans.
-Here are some paper soldiers you can print and use: colored, black & white.
-The black & white soldiers can be reproduced on a copying machine (print opposing armies on different colored paper) or given to the kids to color.
+I used paper soldiers for the Mexicans.
+Here are some paper soldiers you can print and user.
 The FFL are mounted singly on 3/4" square bases.
 Two Mexican figures were mounted on each 3/4" x 1.5" base.

 Building the Walled Farm: The outlines of the farm could be drawn in marker, or modeled with pieces of felt or other fabric.
 Cardboard boxes or foamcore structures can be used for a three dimensional battlefield.
 A nice rough adobe look can be achieved by covering the structures with spackling compound then spray painting them.
-Here's a paper wall section you can print and use: colored wall, black & white wall.
+Here's a paper wall section you can print and use.
 These rules will assume that the FFL has had time to barricade the gates and breach in the wall, and to loophole the walls and structures.

 The Rules:

 Deployment: The French may deploy anywhere inside the walls.
+They should be spread out, some on the walls and some in the buildings.
 The Mexican units may start anywhere outside at least 12" from the walls.

 Units: The French bases do not have formations and may move independently.
 The Mexicans are organized into 9 base units.
 Mexican units should be put into a three rank line or column and must move together until they climb over the walls, after that they can move independently.
 Units should be marked so they can be identified - a label or spot of paint will work fine.